AnkurVedwan/employee-management-system/README.md

 * Create and assign departments
 * Assign roles (Employee / Manager / Admin)
 * View attendance of all employees
-* Reject or cancel any leave request
+* Reject or cancel any leave request of only manager

 ---